Executive burnout recovery through deep rest and resilience

 2. Recovery decreases

-Sleep, exercise, stillness, reflection, and family time are reduced.
+Sleep, exercise, stillness, and reflection are reduced.

 3. Performance becomes harder to maintain